 The Enhanced Solvent SAGD (ES-SAGD) process involves partial replacement of steam with a hydrocarbon solvent.

-In 2020, we completed the solvent injection phase of a pad-scale ES-SAGD pilot at Firebag.
-In late 2022, we plan to undertake a pad-scale demo to further evaluate production performance and solvent recovery.
+In 2020, we completed the solvent injection phase of a pad-scale ES-SAGD pilot at Firebag, and plan to undertake a pad-scale demo to further evaluate production performance and solvent recovery.
+In late 2022, we started a pad-scale demo to further evaluate production performance and solvent recovery.

-We are also pursuing, the Extra Low Intensity Thermal Extraction (ELITE) process, that improves the energy efficiency of SAGD by significantly lowering operating pressures.
-In early 2021, we initiated a two-year pad-scale pilot project at Firebag to evaluate the effectiveness of the ELITE process.
+We are also pursuingthe Extra Low Intensity Thermal Extraction (ELITE) process which improves the energy efficiency of SAGD by significantly lowering operating pressures.
+In 2021, we initiated a two-year pad-scale pilot project at our Firebag site to evaluate the effectiveness of the ELITE process.